enweg/BayesFlux.jl/docs/src/introduction/feedforward.md

-While some might think this will change a lot, given that the model we are estimating is a lot more complicated than a linear regression model, BFlux abstracts away all of this and all that changes is the network definition.
+While some might think this will change a lot, given that the model we are estimating is a lot more complicated than a linear regression model, BayesFlux abstracts away all of this and all that changes is the network definition.

 ````julia